vipulnaik/working-drafts/eaf/in-favor-of-wealth-based-rather-than-income-based-donations-goals.md

 The individual level, however, is not super-important; the community level matters more.
-Nonprofits and organizations in the space can't operate on expected donations several years in the future, so a steday stream of funding is important at the community level.
+Nonprofits and organizations in the space can't operate on expected donations several years in the future, so a steady stream of funding is important at the community level.

 The key question is: how does the individual level translate to the